-Before listing the book for sale on the market, we conducted research to provide collector's with sufficient information in regards to the details of this book.
+Before listing the book for sale on the market, I conducted research to provide collector's with sufficient information in regards to the details of this book.

-The box shown in these photos has accompanied the book since we first discovered it at a flea market in 2014.
+The box shown in these photos has accompanied the book since I first discovered it at a flea market in 2014.

 It is not an original box and is not indicative to the time period from which this book came.